The Six Basic Doctrines of Christianity

 - Eternal judgment.

-When you fully understand these basic doctrines no one will be able to lead you astray with false doctrine.
+The more fully you understand these preeminent doctrines the more difficult it will be for people to lead you astray with false doctrine.
 For instance, some Christians falsely teach that it’s not necessary for believers to keep in repentance, but the very first elementary doctrine contradicts this.
 Some say that spiritual rebirth isn’t biblical, but the third doctrine disproves this.
 Some say that everyone will ultimately be saved regardless of the evil they chose to practice without repentance, but the sixth doctrine refutes this.
 Simply put, the six basic doctrines will protect you from doctrinal error.

 Years ago I did a six-part series on these foundational doctrines, one sermon per each teaching.
 A knowledgeable minister could easily do a series of teachings on every one of them.
 Unbelievably, in most Christian camps the six basic doctrines are almost utterly ignored.
 And then ministers wonder why many in their congregations act like spiritual babies.
 It’s because the pastors and teachers aren’t properly feeding them!
 This means, of course, that they’re not doing their jobs (Ephesians 4:11-14 & 1 Peter 5:1-4).